Master of Science in Applied Economics

 Why Lindner for Applied Economics?

 The Lindner Master of Science in Applied Economics is ranked as one of the top ten applied economics programs in the United States.
-A key reason for this is program's stellar job placement record.
+A key reason for this is the program's stellar job placement record.

 Over the past five years, more than half of our Master of Science in Applied Economics students accepted a full-time position before graduation.
 Our graduates earn an average starting salary in excess of $68,000 and are hired by companies including Amazon, J.P.
 Morgan Chase, Nielsen, and Procter & Gamble.